furechan/tempcache/docs/index.md

 # Create a cache instance
 cache = TempCache("mycache")

-# Use as a decorator
+# Use as a decorator.
+# Function parameters and return values must be pickle-able
 @cache
 def expensive_function(x, y):
     # Some expensive computation